abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

 ### Core Features (Complete)
 - **User Management**: Admins can create, view, and manage users with multiple roles from the `/admin/user-management` dashboard.
 - **Lead/Case Management**: Admins can create new help cases (leads) for beneficiaries from the `/admin/leads` dashboard.
 Beneficiaries can submit their own help requests from the `/request-help` page.
+The full lead lifecycle (create, verify, publish, fund, close) is implemented.
-- **Donation Management**: Admins can manually record new donations from the `/admin/donations` dashboard.
+- **Donation Management**: Admins can manually record new donations from the `/admin/donations` dashboard, including using AI to scan payment screenshots.
 - **Dynamic User Dashboards**: The user home page (`/home`) and specific pages like `/my-donations` and `/my-cases` now dynamically load and display data relevant to the logged-in user's active role.
 - **Authentication**: A robust login system is in place, supporting both password and OTP methods.
 A role-switcher dialog correctly prompts users with multiple roles to select a profile for their session.